vinegarhq/vinegarhq.github.io/src/Troubleshooting/index.md

 Known Vinegar issues which affect both Roblox Player and Roblox Studio:

 ### Wine is not supported
-As the name suggests, Wine support in the Roblox Player has been disabled, and is no longer supported.
+As the name suggests, Wine support in the Roblox Player has been disabled.
 For further information, read [here.](https://vinegarhq.org/Home/rol_faq.html)

 Workarounds such as running Roblox in a virtual machine or Android emulation with Waydroid is still possible, read the pinned thread in the helpdesk channel present in the VinegarHQ discord server for more information.